seblee97/teacher_student_dynamics/README.md

 - Input noise to student only; derive ODEs.
 #### _Minor_

+[Some of these are low level and probably not understandable, but I know what I mean!]

 - *Elastic weight consolidation (EWC); network simulations as well as ODEs.
 - *Python implementation of ODEs.
 - Standardize naming convention from some base reference for ODE and network runner.